 - Published: 06 July 2019 06 July 2019

-Would break your tree loving heart, a beautiful nearly 30 year old white flowering Siberian crab apple, with 60% die back in the last month.
+It would break your tree loving heart: a beautiful nearly 30 year old white flowering Siberian crab apple, with 60% die back in the last month.
 Why so fast?

-The owner, knew something was wrong, but what?
+The owner knew something was wrong, but what?
 And who can help?
 She had two different tree services out in the last month.
-Both of them misdiagnosed the problem, the problem was a very serious one is called fire blight, a bacterial disease of certain plants related to apple trees.
+Both of them misdiagnosed the problem, the problem was a very serious one called fire blight, a bacterial disease of certain plants related to apple trees.

 The internet is a mind boggling tool, be careful, very careful.